ShahriarAhnaf/LC-3-VM/README.md

 If bit [5] is 0, the second source operand is obtained from SR2.
 If bit [5] is 1, the second source operand is obtained by sign-extending the imm5 field to 16 bits.
 In both cases, the second source operand is added to the contents of SR1 and the result stored in DR.

-**LOAD INDIRECT**

-An address is computed by sign-extending bits [8:0] to 16 bits and adding this value to the incremented PC.
-What is stored in memory at this address is the address of the data to be loaded into DR. The condition codes are set, based on whether the value loaded is negative, zero, or positive.

 **AND**

 If bit [5] is 0, the second source operand is obtained from SR2.
 If bit [5] is 1,